biopython/biopython/Doc/Tutorial/chapter_align.rst

    <BLANKLINE>
    <BLANKLINE>

-As optional keyword arguments cannot be used with Python’s built-in ``format`` function or with formatted strings, the ``Alignment`` class has a ``format`` method with optional arguments to customize the alignment format, as described in the subsections below.
-For example, we can print the alignment in BED format (see section :ref:`subsec:align_bed`) with a specific number of
+As another example, we can print the alignment in BED format (see section :ref:`subsec:align_bed`) with a specific number of columns:
-columns:

 .. cont-doctest